Interventional Heart Failure Fellowship – TMB Approved

 - Three letters of professional reference

-Applications should be submitted to the Program Coordinator.
+Applications should be submitted to the Savannah Torres.

 Please visit the Office of Educational Programs to access information about the benefits, conditions & term of employment.
 International graduates must visit the Office of International Affairs page for information on institutional requirements.
 The University of Texas Health Science Center only sponsors J-1 Visas and applicants must meet the terms outlined on the Texas State Board of Medical Examiners website applicable to the Physician-in-Training permit.